The Ozone Hole in Antarctica

 Though we talk about a "hole" in the ozone layer, it's not really a hole at all, just a thin bit.
 Ozone is spread thinly throughout the stratosphere - and in low quantities too - if all the ozone above your head was collected together in a continuous layer, it would only be about 3-5mm (1/8 of an inch) thick.

-as being like orange squash in a glass of water where the
+being like orange squash in a glass of water where the water

-water is the rest of the atmosphere.
-When we talk about
+is the rest of the atmosphere.
+When we talk about an "ozone

 If there is a "hole" in the ozone layer then this means that more harmful ultra-violet rays get through than are good for us or many other life forms, plant or animal as there isn't enough ozone there to stop it.

 that forms the basis of all marine food chains including